Compassion and kindness are inextricably linked; One cannot exist alone. They are like two sides of a single coin within the currency of life.

-The work is intense and when I travel it usually includes very long hours filled with clashing egos and decisions that can impact hundreds of million of dollars in potential revenue.
-This week was no different and I worked with a team of mostly dedicated and willing participants.
+The work is intense and when I travel it usually includes very long hours filled with clashing egos and decisions that can impact hundreds of millions of dollars in potential revenue.
+This week was no different and I worked with a team of dedicated and willing participants.

 Yesterday it ended with the multi-volume proposal being published, packed in four boxes, and delivered to the owner/agency requesting the proposal.
 By the end of the week, I was mentally and physically exhausted.
 It’s par for the course in my line of work.

 I agreed to drop off a valued colleague at the airport well in advance of my own return flight to save him the hassle and expense of a 45-minute taxi ride.
 This placed me at Denver International Airport nine hours earlier than I needed to be there.
 I figured I needed the downtime anyway and since my plans to visit a Denver-based friend didn’t work out, the airport seemed like a good place to spend the day.

 It was like a scene out of the Tom Hanks film, The Terminal.
 I was a foreigner in a foreign land (so to speak), trapped for nine hours in an airport I didn’t know very well.
 Although I had options at my disposal, I still felt trapped, unable to adapt to my surroundings and relax.
 I really wanted to break out a yoga mat and stretch but I didn’t.